HPSCTerrSys/eCLM/docs/users_guide/building_eCLM/JSC.md

 Submit the form.

 With this, the creation of your JSC account is completed.
-Now, you can log in to your [JuDoor account](https://judoor.fz-juelich.de/login) with your username and password:
+Now, you can log in to your <a href="https://judoor.fz-juelich.de/login" target="_blank">JuDoor account</a> with your username and password:

 ### Join a compute time project